chromium/chromium/docs/updater/functional_spec.md

 * If the default update policy is unset, the application may be updated.
 * Updates and qualification are always enabled for the updater itself and can't be disabled by policy.
+* If the update check period is set to zero, the updater is qualified without an update check.

 Refer to chrome/updater/protos/omaha\_settings.proto for more details.